opra-project/OPRA/docs/CONSUMING.md

 The database is automatically generated in the `dist/` subfolder after every commit.

+## How to access the database

+In order to minimize traffic to github, we have some guidelines for consuming the database:

+ - For commercial products, please mirror or cache `dist/` folder on your own infrastructure.
+We have published sample code for proxying this database using the Cloudflare workers platform in `tools/rohdb-proxy`, and you are free to modify and deploy this as you see fit.
+ - For open source, non-commercial, and personal use, feel free to fetch assets from `http://rohdb.roonlabs.net/database_v1.jsonl,assets/...`.
+This mirror is maintained by Roon Labs, served and cached globally by Cloudflare, and is no more than 5 minutes stale.
+ - Access github directly only if you truly need up-to-the-minute results, for example for iterative development, debugging, or reviewing recently added data.

+Thank you for following these guidelines, it helps us maintain availability of the database for all.

 ## Database Format

 Start by downloading `database_v1.jsonl`.
 This contains a dump of all of the products, vendors, and EQs in JSONL format, with one entry per line.
 We